 So much for talk of U.S. Sen Tom Cotton as a possibility.

 The big one remains: Who will PEOTUS pick for secretary of state?
-One more general
+One more general, perhaps?

 The Post also notes that Mattis’ appointment will require special congressional approval, since he’s been retired for less than four years: